liaoherui/VirStrain/README.md

 * Perl
 * Required python package: networkx, numpy, pandas, biopython, Plotly==3.10.0

-(If you have conda installed, then you can run `sh install_package.sh` to install all packages.)
+(If you have conda installed, then you can run `sh install_package.sh` to install all required packages.)

 Make sure these programs have been installed before using VirStrain.